Close

 Ethereal & Eerie: A Glimpse at Captivating Fall Reads

-Catch a glimpse of fall’s most ethereal and eerie reads from authors Alix E. Harrow ( opens in a new windowA Spindle Splintered), Freya Marske ( opens in a new windowA Marvellous Light), Lee Mandelo ( opens in a new windowSummer Sons), Zin E. Rocklyn ( opens in a new windowFlowers for the Sea), and Catherynne M. Valente ( opens in a new windowComfort Me With Apples).
-Moderated by Seanan McGuire ( opens in a new windowWhere the Drowned Girls Go).
+Catch a glimpse of fall’s most ethereal and eerie reads from authors Alix E. Harrow (A Spindle Splintered), Freya Marske (A Marvellous Light), Lee Mandelo (Summer Sons), Zin E. Rocklyn (Flowers for the Sea), and Catherynne M. Valente (Comfort Me With Apples).
+Moderated by Seanan McGuire (Where the Drowned Girls Go).

 Rewatch below via Facebook: